Chapter 9 - Japan – The Proof

 The US Federal Reserve did in the Asian Crisis what it always did and would do during real or perceived financial crises.
 It came to the rescue of financial institutions and speculators having gotten it wrong.
 A giant American hedge fund called Long-Term Capital Management, found itself in huge short-term trouble during the turmoil of the Asian crisis.
 It and the broader financial markets got help from the FED.
 Time magazine celebrated Greenspan as part of “the committee that saved the world”[3].
 Promptly the US stock market went vertical after the Asian crisis.
 In Japan 10 years earlier, Japanese stocks skyrocketed after the Crash of ’87.
 The Asian crisis achieved the same in the US – it reinforced the bubble.

 By the end of the 1990s, it was the US that possessed an amazing set of statistics.
-The S&P500 Index ended the decade up over 4-fold.
+The S&P500 index ended the decade up over 4-fold.
 Now the US stock market accounted for over 50% of the size of the world’s stock market.
 Like in Japan 10 years earlier, US public finances seemed in great shape: the country recorded its first budget surpluses since WWII.
 It would also be the nation’s last.
 Unequivocally, the US was the undisputed sole superpower after the demise of the Soviet Union earlier in the decade.

 Seven years later, in 2007, the Great Financial Crisis (GFC) began to take shape.
-The American authorities mimicked the actions of the Japanese from a decade earlier during the Asian Crisis as the below table highlights.
+The American authorities mimicked the actions of the Japanese from a decade earlier during the Asian Crisis as the table below highlights.
 It was as if they had copied the Japanese crisis manual:

 Once again a decade in the US mirrored the previous one in Japan!